alessbell/aless.co/content/blog/2019/index.md

 **Martina**, my big sister in every meaningful way except birth order, wrapped up a stint at a top communications firm in Toronto and began her legal studies.
 As someone who still bears the battle scars from kitchen table "debates" with Martina over the years, I cannot wait to see the havoc she will wreak in the professional world.

-For my part, I had the amazing opportunity to join the [Recurse Center](https://recurse.com) in April for a mini batch, which is to say I spent a week among likeminded computer geeks learning a new programming language called Rust which I used to, well, draw a bunch of circles.
+For my part, I had the amazing opportunity to join the [Recurse Center](https://recurse.com) in April for a mini batch, which is to say I spent a week among likeminded programmers learning a new language called Rust.
+I compiled my Rust to Wasm in order to do some neat interactive stuff in the DOM.
+In other words, I [drew a bunch of moving circles on a web page](https://happy-faces.glitch.me).

 ![](circles.png)

-I learned some other things, too, like how to [build a split keyboard](https://twitter.com/alessbell/status/1122223104451928064), [how to use a machine to draw on eggs](https://twitter.com/alessbell/status/1155525840882536451), of all things, and how to something.
+I learned some other things this year, too, like how to [build a split keyboard](https://twitter.com/alessbell/status/1122223104451928064), [how to use a machine to draw on eggs](https://twitter.com/alessbell/status/1155525840882536451), of all things, and how to something.

 ---